noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [Heart Tool?]

-[They’re magic created by humans, who lack the strong bodies and sharp fangs of the monsters, to fight against these beings…...
+[They’re magic created by humans, who lack the strong bodies and sharp fangs of the monsters, to fight against these beings...
 It’s “magic that generates your heart as a weapon”.
 The stronger the belief that the user had in their heart, the stronger their Heart Tool is.
 Just as the human’s mind holds no limits, it’s also a weapon that grows along with the mind.]